ChinoCribioli/ChinoCribioli/README.md

 - 👋 Hi, I’m Chino from Argentina 🇦🇷
-- 👀 I’m interested in Math, Programming, Sports, Comedy and Communication Arts.
+- 👀 I’m interested in Math, Programming, Sports, Music, Comedy and Communication Arts.
 - 🌱 I’m currently learning Software Developing and Competitive Programming.
 - 😀 My hobbies are Stand-Up Comedy, Calisthenics and Science Dissemination.
 - 📫 How to reach me: